jrcarl624/FriendConnect/README.md

 		maxPlayers: 20, // Used as a fallback if pinging the server fails.

 		ip: "example.com", // The ip of the server you are using.
-		port: 19132,
+		port: 19132, // The port of the server you are using.

-		log: true,
+		log: true, // If you want to see the console output set to true.

 		connectionType: 6, // I don't recommend changing this.

 		keepVersionAndProtocolConstant: true, // Set this to true if you want to set a constant protocol version.
 Otherwise it will ping the server to get the protocol version and use the one above if the server has an error on ping.

-		autoFriending: true, // Set this to true if you want to automatically add people who follow you }
+		autoFriending: true, // Set this to true if you want to automatically add people who follow you.

+		email: "email@example.com", // The email address of the alt account you are using.
+	}
 );
 ```